CumulusNetworks/docs/content/cumulus-netq-47/Manage-Inventory/Monitor-DPU-Inventory.md

 2. From the **DPUs** tab, locate the **Agent state** column.

-If the NetQ Agents is in a 'fresh' state, you must stop and disable the NetQ Agent and wait until it reflects a 'rotten' state.
+If the NetQ Agent is in a 'fresh' state, you must stop and disable the NetQ Agent and wait until it reflects a 'rotten' state.
 To disable the agent, run the following command on the DPU you want to decommission.
 Replace *<netq_server>* with the IP address of your NetQ VM:

 ```
 sed -i s'/<netq_server>/127.0.0.1/g' /etc/kubelet.d/doca_telemetry_standalone.yaml